lisaschoofs/weekend_challenge_3/README.md

-# 'TO DO' Application

-This weekend is all about showing us that you have a handle on each of the different parts of the full stack.
-For this weekends challenge, you are going to create a 'TO DO' application.
-This is the type of application that is very common to tackle when learning a new language, which makes it extremely valuable to work through for the first time, since chances are good that at some point in your career you will tackle this type of application, but in another language.
+# Prime Digital Academy Assignment: Weekend Challenge 3 - To-Do Application

+For this weekend challenge, we needed to create a full-stack To-Do List application using jQuery, Node, Express, PostgreSQL, HTML & CSS.
+At this point in the program, we had just learned how to work with SQL and incorporated it into our client side & server logic.

+---
+## Technologies Used:

+- jQuery
+- Node.js
+- Express
+- PostgreSQL
+- HTML 5
+- CSS 3

+---
-### Here are the specific components for the challenge:
+### Here are the instructions for the challenge:

 - Create a front end experience that allows a user to create a task.
 - When the task is created, it should be stored inside of a database (SQL)